-- Interest income derived in the ordinary course of the corporation's trade or business, such as interest charged on receivable balances. - Recoveries of bad debts deducted in earlier years under the specific charge-off method. - Taxable income from insurance proceeds. - The amount of credit figured on Form 6478, Credit for Alcohol Used as Fuel. - All section 481(a) income adjustments resulting from changes in accounting methods (show the computation on an attached schedule).
+- Interest income derived in the ordinary course of the corporation's trade or business, such as interest charged on receivable balances. - · Recoveries of bad debts deducted in earlier years under the specific charge-off method. - Taxable income from insurance proceeds. - The amount of credit figured on Form 6478, Credit for Alcohol Used as Fuel.